Wiki · Concept · Last reviewed June 25, 2026

 For red teaming, promptfoo's guide describes an automated loop: generate or curate adversarial inputs, run them through the LLM application, and evaluate outputs using deterministic or model-graded metrics.
 The same guide separates one-off reports from CI/CD integration.
 One-off runs can find urgent weaknesses.
 Continuous runs can make prompt and model changes visible before they silently alter deployed behavior.

-promptfoo's vulnerability documentation lists plugin-backed categories for model and application risks, including prompt injection, jailbreaking, PII leakage, RAG testing, agent testing, guardrail testing, and coding-agent risks such as repository prompt injection, unsafe automation changes, secret handling, sandbox failures, and network egress.
+promptfoo's vulnerability documentation lists plugin-backed categories for model and application risks, including prompt injection, jailbreaking, PII leakage, RAG testing, agent testing, guardrail testing, industry-specific policies, and coding-agent risks such as repository prompt injection, unsafe automation changes, secret handling, sandbox failures, network egress, delayed CI exfiltration, and verifier sabotage.
 Those categories are coverage options, not proof that every risk has been exhausted.

 Agent Context